-The prevalence of disordered regions in coat proteins raises the possibility that these regions provide a function needed by most or all coat proteins.
-We do not know whether this is so, but we note that in some cases (such as the muscle protein titin [83](37)) disordered regions can act effectively as springs that unfold when stretched by an external force.
-If this were true for the disordered regions within coat proteins, then such regions could at least partially explain the ability of the coat to fold and unfold like the pleats of an accordion, since this dynamic action likely involves stretching and contract the coat at specific points within each fold (Sahin and Driks, unpublished observations) [84-89](11, 17, 49-51, 69).
-Interestingly, intrinsically disordered regions of proteins can evolve more rapidly than other regions, because disordered regions have fewer constraints than ordered regions [90](10).
+The prevalence of disordered regions in coat proteins is notable and raises the possibility that these regions provide a function needed by most or all coat proteins.
+We do not know whether this is so, but we note that in some cases (such as the muscle protein titin [83]) disordered regions can act effectively as springs that unfold when stretched by an external force.
+If this were true for the disordered regions within coat proteins, then such regions could at least partially explain the ability of the coat to fold and unfold like the pleats of an accordion, since this dynamic action likely involves stretching and contract the coat at specific points within each fold (Sahin and Driks, unpublished observations) [84-89].
+Interestingly, intrinsically disordered regions of proteins can evolve more rapidly than other regions, because disordered regions have fewer constraints than ordered regions [90].
 However, because the alignment between sequences with intrinsic disorder may be poorer than other regions, evolutionary rates can appear faster than they actually are.
 Further analysis will be needed to determine whether these regions within coat proteins are, indeed, evolving faster than other regions.

 Our work raises several intriguing questions for future studies.
-First, what are the broader biological and functional implications of the different evolutionary patterns of spore coat proteins among different Bacillus clades?
+First, what are the broader biological and functional implications of the different evolutionary patterns of spore coat proteins among different Bacillaceae clades?
 Second, does exosporium protein evolution follow a trend that is similar to the outer coat in B. subtilis, as we would predict?
-In future studies, we will apply the approach described here to those proteins, to determine not only whether they evolve more rapidly than coat proteins, but also whether different rates of evolution can be detected within the exosporium sublayers.[52, 53]
+In future studies, we will apply the approach described here to those proteins, to determine not only whether they evolve more rapidly than coat proteins, but also whether different rates of evolution can be detected within the exosporium sublayers.

+We searched for adaptive changes in coat proteins in the two species groups using the site-model implemented in PAML [52, 53].
+The current number species in each group is too small to offer a reasonable statistical power.
+We hope to revisit this question when genomes of many more Bacillus species become available.

 One of the most interesting consequences of this work is the likely role for the outer coat and crust proteins in variation among spores of the Bacillaceae.
 The phylogenomic approach employed in this study is likely to be very useful to further investigations into the divergent ecological histories and patterns of adaptation among spore-forming bacteria.
-We hope that this work prompts deeper investigations into poorly studied species with intriguing lifestyles and poorly studied ecological niches [13](21).
+We hope that this work prompts deeper investigations into poorly studied species with intriguing lifestyles and poorly studied ecological niches [13].

+5 Authors' contributions.

+HQ and AD designed the study, HQ performed the study, and HQ and AD wrote the manuscript.

-5 Acknowledgements.
+6 Acknowledgements.

 We thank Michele Mock and Marie Moya-Nilges for comments, Richard Schultz for enlightening discussions, Emmanuel Paradis for helps on the APE package in R, and Hongwe Wu on usage of MCL.
-HQ was partially supported by a NCMHD grant (5P20MD000215-05) given to the Spelman Center for Health Disparities Research and Education and a seed grant from Spelman ASPIRE program.
+HQ was partially supported by a NCMHD grant (5P20MD000215-05) given to the Spelman Center for Health Disparities Research and Education and a seed grant from the Spelman ASPIRE program.

-References
+7. References